zerhud/ascip/README.md

 - `>` for sequence parser. it causes an error if the parser fails with a message "unknown" (see must method).
 - `check` method checks that the parser got as a result exactly required type
 - `cast` method try to `static_cast` gotten a result to the required type. it is useful for parse to struct with inheritance as a result due to language limitations. see example below.
-- `rv` method for parse reverse variant with left recursion. see example below. the result will be create same way as in the `|` operator.
+- `rv` method for parse reverse variant with left recursion. see example below. the result will be created same way as in the `|` operator.

 with sequence parser can be used
 - `cur_shift` for store to its result current shift position from sequence start